-To summarize the results of Experiment 3, we found that people strongly endorsed supplemental inferences from post-text emoji in the antecedents of conditionals - consistent with the predictions of the Extended Typology.
+For post-text emoji, people accessed the intended supplemental inferences; the fillers replicated the findings from Experiment 2 that people accessed presuppositions from the pro-text emoji.
+To summarize the results of Experiment 3, we found that people strongly endorsed supplemental inferences from post-text emoji in the antecedents of conditionals - consistent with Pierini's predictions.